 In December 2004, the Financial Accounting Standards Board issued Statement 123(R).
 Statement 123(R) requires that the compensation cost relating to share-based payment transactions be recognized in financial statements.
 This cost will be measured based on the fair value of the equity instruments issued.
 We adopted Statement 123(R) on July 1, 2005, which is the first day of our 2006 fiscal year.
-While we continue to evaluate the effect that the adoption of Statement 123(R) will have on our financial position and results of operations, we currently expect that our adoption of Statement 123(R) will adversely affect our operating results in future periods as compared to periods ended on or prior to June 30, 2005.
+The adoption of Statement 123(R) had an adverse affect on our operating results for the three and six months ended December 31, 2005.
+We expect that we will continue to use share options to attract, incentivize and retain our employees.
+Therefore, the resulting share-based compensation expense will continue to increase which will continue to adversely affect our operating results in future periods as compared to periods ended on or prior to June 30, 2005.